Aez35/miRScore/README.md

 ## miRScore installation

-miRScore is run through the python script `miRScore`.
-To install miRScore, download the file `miRScore` from github page https://github.com/Aez35/miRScore.
+miRScore is run through the python script `miRScore.py`.
+To install miRScore, download the file `miRScore.py` from github page https://github.com/Aez35/miRScore.

 miRScore can be made executable by doing the following:

-Place the `miRScore` script in your conda environment.
+Place the `miRScore.py` script in your conda environment.
 To locate this loaction, use the following command:
 ```
 conda info --envs
 ```

-Make `miRScore` executable and place in the bin directory of your miRScore conda environment:
+Make `miRScore.py` executable and place in the bin directory of your miRScore conda environment:
 ```
-chmod +x miRScore
+chmod +x miRScore.py
-mv miRScore /Users/zvaricka/miniconda3/envs/miRScore/bin
+mv miRScore.py /Users/zvaricka/miniconda3/envs/miRScore/bin
 ```

 ## Required